technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 15 - Setting up outbound calling, call recording, transcription, and real-time translation.md

 8. Select **Save**.

     ![A screenshot of a computer Description automatically generated](./media/media15/image57.png)

+**Summary** - You have set up outbound calling for phone numbers in your organization, enabled call recording and transcription for voice upon acquiring license